 This is where we use what nature provides to create and consume the home's most vital and varied product: a meal.
 This is probably the most complex domestic process, which lends itself well to the rigorous discipline of systems analysis.

 The adjacent diagram models the flow of the processes of preparing a meal, eating it and washing up afterwards.
 The meal's ingredients are taken from the food store (1).
 The cooking utensils are taken from the pan store (2).
 The ingredients are washed and prepared (3).
 Peelings and other waste are discarded (4).
 The prepared ingredients are put in cooking utensils, which are placed on the stove (5).
 The table is set with plates, cutlery and other tableware (6).
 The meal is served and eaten (7).
-After the meal, the dirty dishes, cutlery and serving pans are cleared from the table (8).
+After the meal, dirty dishes, cutlery and serving pans are cleared from the table (8).
 Waste is cleared from the plates and pans (9) after which they are washed (10) and put in their respective storage units (11) and (12).

 The main active appliances used in these processes are a cooker and a dish washer.
 A freezer and refrigerator are also available for food storage.
-The cooker comprises a 3-ring ceramic hob and a separate conventional oven.
-It may also include a 'microwave' or HF oven.
+The cooker comprises a three-ring ceramic hob and a separate conventional oven.
+It may also include a microwave or HF oven.
 An electric mixer or blender may be useful but is not really necessary.
 I also like to have a toaster.
 Ideally, two sinks are required.
 A normal sink is needed for washing large cooking utensils.
 A smaller sink is useful for washing ingredients when preparing a meal.

 The diagram below shows a front view of the necessary appliances and storage units.
 These are arranged in such a way as to minimise the effort and movement required to prepare, serve and clear up after a meal.